lencap/vm/README.md

 `brew install lencap/tools/vm`

-but you can also do it locally with:
+but you can also install with:

 `make install`